freethenation/DFPM/README.md

 ![usage example screenshot](https://raw.githubusercontent.com/freethenation/DFPM/master/docs/example_db_marketing.png)

-No one is scraping or hacking Dropboxe's marketing site so hopefully the fingerprinting is just an oversite :(
+No one is scraping or hacking Dropbox's marketing site so hopefully the fingerprinting is just an oversite :(

 If we run DFPM on their [login page](https://www.dropbox.com/login) they initially run no fingerprinting